thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-mongodb.md

 #### Remember to start your MongoDB server before you start your Express application

-Tips: If you are trying to run the express application locally, you need to start the local MongoDB instance before you call `yarn start`.
+Tips: If you are trying to run the express application locally, you need to start the local MongoDB instance before you call `npm start`.
 Otherwise, you will see the following error on your console when you try to call `mongoose.connect()`.

 ```text
 UnhandledPromiseRejectionWarning: MongoNetworkError: failed to connect to server [localhost:27017] on first connect [MongoNetworkError: connect ECONNREFUSED 127.0.0.1:27017]